-This workshop explores the potential of writing about all sorts of other womb experiences (infertility, endometriosis, miscarriage, abortion, stillbirth, hysterectomy).
+This course explores the potential of writing about all sorts of other womb experiences (infertility, endometriosis, miscarriage, abortion, stillbirth, hysterectomy).

 Over the four weeks of the course we will use the accidental and the ambiguous as a force for creativity, moving beyond more traditional ideas about arc and plot, about beginnings and ends.

-While poets are more than welcome to join, we will be workshopping prose pieces between 2000 and 3000 words.
+Students can present prose pieces between 2000 and 3000 words to be critiqued.
 These pieces can form part of a larger work of fiction or non-fiction or be stand-alone stories or essays.